TheHamkerCat/Telegram_VC_Bot/README.md

 <img src="https://hamker.me/wl9twld.png" width="600" height="400">

-# Support

-1. All linux based os.

 ## Requirements
+### Account requirements
+- A Telegram account to use as the music bot. **You cannot use regular bot accounts, as they cannot join voice chats. *It must be a user account.***

-- Telegram API_ID and API_HASH
+- API_ID and API_HASH for that account.
+- The account must be an admin of the chat, with _Manage Voice Chats_ and _Delete Messages_ permissions.

+### Environment requirements
+- Linux-based OS. **You cannot run this on Windows natively.**
-- Python 3.7 or higher
+- Python 3.9 or later.
-- Userbot Needs To Be Admin In The Chat
-- Install **ffmpeg**
+- Install ffmpeg.

 ## Run